MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-countries-and-translations.md

 To maximize productivity [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] supports many languages.
 It's important to know that language support requires translation of *platform* captions and *application* captions (UI).
-Translated platform captions are provided by Microsoft for the most of available languages.
+Translated platform captions are provided by Microsoft for most available languages.
 Application languages are provided by both Microsoft and partners, depending on the language.

-Application languages delivered by Microsoft are provided as language apps, available on AppSource, that can be installed if needed.
-Partners can also provide application translation for any platform supported language, but they can provide them even for those languages not-supported by Microsoft.
-To use one of these languages the app publisher must be contacted through AppSource.
+Application languages delivered by Microsoft are provided as language apps that can be installed as needed.
+These language apps are available on AppSource.
+Partners can also provide application translation for any platform supported language and for those languages that aren't supported by Microsoft.
+To use one of those languages, contact the app publisher through AppSource.

-This table gives an overview of supported languages both platform and application, and how application languages are provided.
+This table gives an overview of supported platform and application languages, and how application languages are provided.

 |Language|Locale|Platform translation|Application translation (app provided by)|Comment|
 |-----------|---------|--------|--------|----|